 Close Brothers has continued to consider the requirements of the Modern Slavery Act when sourcing new goods and services from the third-party supply market.
 This includes a risk assessment based on the nature of the services and supplier resulting in increased due diligence in heightened risk scenarios.

-Members of the Banking Division’s Third Party Management function (including the Third Party Monitoring function referred to further below) continue to be trained to the CIPS Ethical Procurement and Supply standard.
-Close Brothers Banking division also maintains its Corporate Certification for Ethical Procurement & Supply from CIPS.
-Two members of the TPM team completed and passed the CIPS level 4 apprenticeship, learning best practice sourcing including Ethical Sourcing Policies and Supply Chain Ethics Management.
+Members of the Banking Division’s Third Party Management function continue to be trained to the CIPS Ethical Procurement and Supply standard.
+Close Brothers Banking division also maintains its Corporate Certification for Ethical Procurement & Supply from CIPS through annual reassessments.

-The group’s Third Party Monitoring function continues to undertake risk-based reviews (both onsite visits and desktop assessments) of the most critical suppliers to assess their control environment and gain assurance that they are operating within Close Brothers’ expectations, including with regard to modern slavery and human trafficking.
-The function also provides mechanisms to ensure that providers are acting legally and responsibly, including from a modern slavery and human trafficking perspective.
+The group’s Third Party Monitoring function is continuing to undertake risk-based reviews via desktop assessments and has resumed on-site visits since Covid where possible.
+The team continues to assess and monitor our most critical suppliers’ control environment and gain assurance that they are operating within Close Brothers’ expectations, including with regard to modern slavery and human trafficking.
+The function continues to provide the mechanisms to ensure that providers are acting legally and responsibly, including from a modern slavery and human trafficking perspective.

 The findings of these reviews continue to be categorised and formally tracked, reported and communicated to the supplier, where relevant, along with our expectations for the implementation of time-bound corrective actions.
-There were no instances of non compliance identified in relation to Modern Slavery during FY20 as a result of these reviews.
+There were no instances of non-compliance identified in relation to Modern Slavery during FY22 as a result of these reviews.

-This statement is made with respect to the financial year ended 31 July 2020 in accordance with section 54(1) of the Modern Slavery Act 2015.
-This statement covers Close Brothers Group plc, Close Brothers Holdings Limited, Close Brothers Limited, Close Leasing Limited, Close Invoice Finance Limited, Close Brothers Vehicle Hire Limited, Winterflood Securities Limited, Close Asset Management Holdings Limited and Close Asset Management Limited (each a “Group Company”), and it has been approved by the Board of Directors of Close Brothers Group plc and each other Group Company.
+This statement is made with respect to the financial year ended 31 July 2022 in accordance with section 54(1) of the Modern Slavery Act 2015.
+This statement covers Close Brothers Group plc, Close Brothers Holdings Limited, Close Brothers Limited, Close Leasing Limited, Close Invoice Finance Limited, Close Brothers Vehicle Hire Limited, Winterflood Securities Limited, Close Asset Management Holdings Limited, Close Asset Management Limited and Novitas Loans Limited (each a “Group Company”), Close Asset Management (UK) Ltd and it has been approved by the Board of Directors of Close Brothers Group plc and each other Group Company.
 The statement will be reviewed and updated (if necessary) annually to reflect Close Brothers’ ongoing commitment to ensuring that its business and supply chains are free from slavery and human trafficking.
 The statement is signed by a director of Close Brothers Group plc, the holding company of the Close Brothers Group.